 The ILE is a required, 0-credit component of the MPH.
 It is student-initiated and faculty guided.
 Students will register for PH 845 for the ILE in their last semester.

 As part of the suite of in-depth, personal services offered by the Career Services team, all MPH students will complete PH 746 Career P.R.E.P.: Mandatory Career Development Course prior to graduation.
 Students can register for PH 746 following completion of the integrated core courses and prior to registering for the required practicum.
 Using career assessment tools as a foundation, sessions cover topics such as interviewing strategies, networking, and marketing and positioning yourself in the job market.
 The Career Development Program is delivered in a cohort model to enhance the learning experience and help students build connections across the SPH community.

 Graduate Certificate Programs

 MPH students may apply to three graduate certificates that have some shared coursework with the School of Public Health.
-Courses may be shared once between certificates and degrees, and a maximum of 8 courses from outside of SPH may be applied to any SPH certificate or degree.
+Courses may be shared once between certificates and degrees, and a maximum of 8 credits from outside of SPH may be applied to any SPH certificate or degree.